agomezlucena/merger/README.md

-- ### Merge two collections of different types you can merge two collections of different types and execute your own logic using the same api but adding another two callbacks for mapping it to the uncompleted versión of the final object.
+- ### Merge two collections of different types you can merge two collections of different types and execute your own logic using the same api but adding another two callbacks for mapping it to the uncompleted version of the final object.
 ## Usage
 ### Merging collections of the same type
 In this example we are going to merge two collections of strings, and first we are going to deletes duplicates and next we are going to print the resulting collection, and next we are going to concatenate the repeated strings and print the resulting collection too.